 6.1 General

+6.1.1 Overview

 The Object Distribution Method supports the transmission of media segments, e.g. CMAF media segments [7] and also non-real-time objects.

 The MBS Distribution Session shall be provisioned to accommodate the bit rate of the aggregated object flow, accounting for in-band carriage of metadata units, protocol header overheads, and FEC redundancy (if configured).

+6.1.2 Object manifest

+An object manifest document describes a list of objects to be distributed in an MBS Distribution Session.
+The syntax of the object manifest is specified in clause C.1.
+The semantics of the document are specified in table 6.1.2-1 below.

+For each object to be delivered in the MBS Distribution session, the attributes under the objects property in table 6.1.2-1 shall be maintained by the MBSTF.

+Table 6.1.2-1: Properties of object manifest